thinktandem/thinktandem.io/src/content/articles/lando-rc2.md

 1. Sorry!! :/
 2. Once you see the new format you'll feel better :)

-We've finally locked down a [Plugin System](http://docs.devwithlando.io/dev/plugins.html) that uses the [Lando](http://docs.devwithlando.io/api/lando.html) and [App](http://docs.devwithlando.io/api/app.html) APIs and while we still don't have a great way to manage the installation and management of these plugins it is going to be the defining feature of `3.1.0`.
+We've finally locked down a [Plugin System](http://docs.devwithlando.io/dev/plugins.html) that uses the [Lando](http://docs.devwithlando.io/api/lando.html) and [App](http://docs.devwithlando.io/api/app.html) APIs and while we still don't have a great way to manage the installation and management of these plugins, it is going to be the defining feature of `3.1.0`.

 ### Bug Fixes